Jdoescoding/ASG1/README.md

 # ASG1
 For this assignment I will be creating a website.
-The purpose of this website is to talk about Pokemon games and the history of it.

-Here are the contents:
+The purpose of this website is to talk about the history of pizza Here are the contents:
-1. What Pokemon is
+1. What is pizza?
-2. History/Development of the games
+2. The origins of pizza
-3. Most popular Pokemon designs
+3.
-4. Difficulties